Upside Down

 World Map

-McArthur's Universal Corrective Map
+Stuart McArthur's Universal Corrective Map of the World, south-up

 Stuart McArthur